LGBTQ rights in Algeria

 Lesbian, gay, bisexual, transgender and queer or questioning (LGBTQ) people in Algeria face legal challenges and discrimination not experienced by non-LGBTQ residents.
-According to the International Lesbian and Gay Association's May 2008 report, both male and female types of same-sex sexual acts are illegal in Algeria.
+According to the International Lesbian and Gay Association's May 2008 report, both female and male same-sex sexual acts are illegal in Algeria.
 Homophobic attitudes are normalised within Algerian society, and LGBTQ people are commonly subjected to discrimination and potential arrest.

 Law regarding same-sex sexual activity

 Article 338 of Algerian law (English translation) reads: